 Special Enrollment Notification: The Bachelor of Science in Biology major requires a minimum composite ACT of 21.
-Admission to the program by the sophomore year requires completion of BY 141 General Biology and BY 151 General Zoology with a minimum grade of C.
+Admission to the program by the sophomore year requires completion of BIOL 141 General Biology and BIOL 151 General Zoology or BIOL 231 General Botany with a minimum grade of C.

-Students who do not have a minimum composite ACT of 21 may be admitted to the program by having a MACU cumulative GPA of 3.0 at the end of the freshman year and completing BY 141 General Biology and BY 151 General Zoology with a minimum grade of B.
+Students who do not have a minimum composite ACT of 21 may be admitted to the program by having a MACU cumulative GPA of 3.0 at the end of the freshman year and completing BIOL 141 General Biology and BIOL 151 General Zoology or BIOL 231 General Botany with a minimum grade of B.

-ACT score of 21 equals 980-1010 for SAT (CR&M).
+ACT score of 21 equals 1060-1090 for SAT (Total).